Are Post-Op Bras Necessary?

 Why do I need to wear a post-op bra?

 Without compression, blood and other fluids can pool in the areas surrounding your incisions.
 This is commonly called swelling or inflammation, as seen in the diagram above.
 This flood of fluids is a completely natural part of the healing process and is your body’s way of distributing the nutrients and immunity cells your body needs to heal wounds.

 However, excess swelling can be a bad thing.
 It can extend the time it takes you to fully recover and potentially negatively impact your results from breast surgery.
 Plus, swelling tends to be very uncomfortable and unsightly.
 Compression garments like post-operative bras aid in the healing process by preventing excessive swelling while also removing strain on stitches and limiting bruising after surgery.

-While compression bras are vital more intensive breast surgeries like breast reduction, they are also important when recovering from procedures like fat transfer breast enlargement and set your results up for success no matter what.
+While compression bras can be important for more intensive breast surgeries like breast reduction, they are also used when recovering from procedures like fat transfer breast enlargement and set your results up for success no matter what.